ant31/ant31box/README.md

 *   **FastAPI Server:** A pre-configured FastAPI server setup with common middlewares (CORS, Prometheus, error handling, token auth) and extensible routing.
 *   **S3 Client:** Utilities for interacting with S3-compatible storage.
 *   **Async HTTP Client:** Base client built on `aiohttp` and a specialized client for downloading files from various sources (HTTP, S3, local).
-*   **Command-Line Interface:** Built with `click` for common tasks like running the server, showing version info, and dumping default configuration.
+*   **Command-Line Interface:** Built with `typer` for common tasks like running the server, showing version info, and dumping default configuration.
 *   **Logging:** Configurable logging setup with colorized output.

 ## Installation